Phrasing/discord-music-bot/README.md

     go mod tidy
     ```

-3.  **Install `yt-dlp`, `ffmpeg`, and `dca`:**
+3.  **Install System Dependencies:**

-    Follow the installation instructions for your operating system from the links in the Prerequisites section.
+    Install `yt-dlp`, `ffmpeg`, and the Opus C libraries using your system's package manager.

-    Make sure that your Go bin directory is in your `PATH`.
-You can add it to your `~/.bashrc` or `~/.zshrc` with the following command:
+    **For Debian/Ubuntu:**
     ```bash
-    export PATH=$PATH:$(go env GOPATH)/bin
+    sudo apt-get update && sudo apt-get install -y ffmpeg libopus-dev libopusfile-dev
     ```

-    For `dca`, you may need to use the following command to install it correctly:
+    **For Mac (Homebrew):**
     ```bash
-    CGO_CFLAGS="-O3 -Wno-stringop-overread" go install github.com/bwmarrin/dca/cmd/dca@latest
+    brew install ffmpeg opus opusfile
     ```

-    It is highly recommended to use the nightly version of `yt-dlp` to keep up with YouTube's changes.
+    It is also highly recommended to use the nightly version of `yt-dlp` to keep up with YouTube's changes.
 You can install it using `pipx`:

     ```bash
     pipx install --pip-args=--pre "yt-dlp[default]"